99 Things To See and Do on Phu Quoc Island in Vietnam

 8. Try Herring Salad at Kem Beach

-Well we can’t just leave Kem Beach without mentioning the fact that it is the best place to try herring salad (gỏi cá trích Phú Quốc), a raw salad made out of freshly caught herring fish and unique to Phu Quoc.
+Kem Beach is the best place to try herring salad (gỏi cá trích Phú Quốc), a raw salad made out of freshly caught herring fish and unique to Phu Quoc.
 Kem Beach is the best place to try authentic herring salad, for those who dare to eat raw fish.
 Herring is rich in omega 3-6-9’s and the lime juice “cooks” the fish so it is not technically raw – think ceviche!
 This is another experience that is on the verge of being extinct as well, and by the time you are reading this these beach side seadfood huts will be gone!

 9. Visit The Mysterious Magic Wells